Brabus revives the 900 rocket on the new Mercedes-AMG G 63 with wild upgrades

 Carbon fibre plays a major role, from the front spoiler with integrated side flaps, to the rear diffuser and roof-mounted wing.

-These design elements are all meant to improve stability at speed.
+These design elements are all designed to improve stability at speed.

-Details such as exposed carbon trim around the side pipes, illuminated Rocket branding and signature red accents reinforce its identity without overwhelming the design.
+Details like exposed carbon trim around the side pipes, illuminated Rocket branding, and signature red accents reinforce its identity without overwhelming the design.

-The look is finished by 24-inch Brabus Monoblock forged wheels fitted with aero discs, adding both presence and functional aerodynamic benefits.
+The look is finished with 24-inch Brabus Monoblock forged wheels fitted with aero discs, adding both presence and functional aerodynamic benefits.

 Power comes from a heavily reworked 4.5-litre twin-turbo V8 developed in-house by Brabus, an improvement over the Brabus 800.